10 Tips On How To Use Our Cheap Packing Supplies When Moving

 So many people try and save a few dollars using free boxes that once had tangerines in them, or they use old tape that wasn't meant to seal boxes.
 Other people try and save money by using flimsy printed newspaper to wrap their fine Grandmother's china with, a method that doesn't save you any money in the long run.

-The problem not investing in quality, yet cheap packing supplies.
+The problem not investing in quality, yet cheap packing and moving supplies.

 -For old used boxes have a greater potential for damages.

 -Printed newspaper does not cushion your items, it is dirty and can leave black marks. -Cheap tape doesn't do the job properly and you need a ton of it just to seal your boxes.

 Just like everything in life, it is important to use the right tool.
 Just like you wouldn't try to hammer a nail with a screwdriver, don't try and pack without using the right packaging supplies including high quality boxes for moving.

 Tip #2: Buy a Black Thick Marker To Label Your Cartons